bettoigor/soybot_model/README.md

 # soybot_model
 Model of Soybot robot.
-This package contaisn the urdf model of the soybot agricultural robot.
+This package contains the URDF model of the soybot agricultural robot.

-## Intalling the model
+## Installing the model
 Previouly, download the gazebo models from <https://github.com/bettoigor/gazebo_models.git>, following the instruction in the README file.

 Before this, clone this repository to your ros workspace and run ```catkin_make``` commando  to compile the package.